Asmogaur/License-Plate-Detection/README.md

 # License-Plate-Detection
-Built a machine learning model with Template Matching technique using OCR (Optical Character Recognition) to detect the license plate of a vehicles.
+Built a machine learning model with Template Matching technique using Optical Character Recognition (OCR) to detect the license plates of vehicles.